ReachFive/identity-android-sdk/README.md

 You have to use Google's Firebase services.
 In order to do so, you need to create a Firebase project on https://console.firebase.google.com then you have to create an application by clicking on Android logo.

 Enter the name of the package, the name of the application, and the SHA-1 signature.
-Then, download the file `google-services.json` and put it in the root of your Android project.
+Then, download the file `google-services.json` and put it in the root of your Android project
 You can find more information here: https://firebase.google.com/docs/android/setup or https://developers.google.com/android/guides/google-services-plugin#adding_the_json_file

-Add these lines in this file `build.gradle`
+Add these lines in this file `build.gradle`.

 ```gradle
 buildscript {
     dependencies {